docker-archive/deploykit/README.md

 ```

-Now we tell the group plugin to make our specification (the config JSON) a reality by `watching` the group in the
+Let's tell the group plugin to `watch` our group by providing the group plugin with the configuration:
-config JSON:

 ```shell
 $ infrakit/cli group --name group watch <<EOF